 There are an average of 2,200 annual alcohol poisoning deaths in the United States, and alcoholism was cited as a factor in 30% of all alcohol related deaths.

-A major cause of alcohol poisoning is binge drinking — a pattern of heavy drinking when a male rapidly consumes five or more alcoholic drinks within two hours, or a female downs at least four drinks within two hours.
-An alcohol binge can occur over hours or last up to several days.
-You can consume a fatal dose before you pass out.
-Even when you are unconscious or you have stopped drinking, alcohol continues to be released from your stomach and intestines into your bloodstream, and the level of alcohol in your body continues to rise.
+A major cause of alcohol poisoning is binge drinking — a pattern of heavy drinking described as five or more alcoholic drinks within two hours for men, and at least four drinks within two hours for women.
+An alcohol binge can last anywhere from few hours to several days.
+It may surprise many to learn that they may consume a fatal amount if overdose before they lose consciousness.
+In fact, when a person is unconscious or has stopped drinking, the alcohol in their system continues to be released into the bloodstream, causing the levels of BAC to rise.

-Unlike food, which can take hours to digest, alcohol is absorbed quickly by your body — long before most other nutrients.
-Moreover, it takes a lot more time for your body to get rid of the alcohol you have consumed.
-Most alcohol is processed (metabolized) by your liver.
-The more you drink, especially in a short period of time, the greater your risk of alcohol poisoning.
+Alcohol is absorbed very quickly by the body, unlike food, which can take hours to digest.
+Furthermore, it takes the body much longer to get rid of the alcohol, most of which is processed by the liver.
+The more a person drinks, especially in a short period of time, the grater their risk for alcohol poisoning.